 The overall crime rate in Pecos is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small village, Pecos doesn't have a public transportation system that people use for their commute.
+Pecos is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Pecos are slightly less educated than the national average of 21.84% for the average city or town: 16.57% of adults in Pecos have a bachelor's degree or advanced degree